aawaheed/magic/README.md

 ![CRM system for car dealership](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/code-generator.png)

-In addition to the AI agent in its dashboard, that generates entire full stack apps using nothing but natural language input - There's a whole range of additional components in the system allowing you to automate software development.
-Such as for instance;
+In addition to the AI agent in its dashboard, that generates entire full stack apps using nothing but natural language input - There's a whole range of additional components in the system allowing you to automate software development, such as for instance;

 * CRUD generator, creating API endpoint using database meta information
 * SQL Studio, allowing you to visually design and manage your SQL databases